cvnh/SU2_turbulence_models/README.md

 ## Current Progress

 1 - Infraastructure for all 1, 2 and 3 equation models inputs (done)

 2 - Implementation of Wilcox k-Omega (in progress)

 3 - Setup of test cases (in progress)

 3 - Verification of Wilcox k-Omega (next)

-## Organisational

-1     Background work
-- 1.1   Code change to accept new models
-- 1.2   Implementation of dummy and development models
-- 1.3   Validation cases
-- 1.4   Automation of check cases

 ## Details